|Title:||Marvin Wilenzik ’56 Head Coaching Chair for Brown Wrestling|

-Todd Beckerman, former Nebraska All-American, enters his third season as the leader of the Brown University wrestling program in 2015-16 after taking over the position on June 14, 2013.
+Todd Beckerman, former Nebraska All-American, enters his fourth season as the leader of the Brown University wrestling program in 2016-17 after taking over the position on June 14, 2013.
 Beckerman joined the Bears' coaching staff following eight successful seasons at the University of Maryland, where he served as the head assistant coach and recruiting coordinator.

 "We're excited to have Todd Beckerman lead our wrestling program," Brown Director of Athletics Jack Hayes said upon Beckerman’s hiring.
 "Todd was an outstanding student-athlete and he has continued that success as an accomplished coach with proven credentials.
 He brings tremendous experience and leadership to the position as well as a clear commitment to the direction of the program."